bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-content-in-the-web-content-folder.rst

 .. tip::

-   To gain access to Axon.ivy functionality please insert the following code to your hand-made JSP page in the web content folder:
+   To gain access to Axon Ivy functionality please insert the following code to your hand-made JSP page in the web content folder:

    ::